Arriving in Oxford

 If you have any questions, please contact email@example.com

-New Visiting and Graduate students should arrive no later than Sunday 4 October.
-Graduate students should check information from their department or faculty, who may wish them to arrive earlier.
+New Undergraduate and Visiting Students should arrive in College by 5pm on Sunday 3 October at the latest.
+Graduate Students should check information from their department or faculty, who may wish them to arrive earlier.

 On arrival you should report to the Porters Lodge in New Inn Hall Street.
 You can find maps of Oxford and of St Peter’s here.
 Further information about getting to Oxford and to St Peter’s can be found here.